smallbard/SharpLogic/README.md

 As it can be seen in Logic constructor and in Query method, a method is called with two parameters, named t and p in the examples :

 - t is a dynamic object which lets you express some Prolog like code without prior fake class and method definitions.
-- p is an instance of Predicates.
+- p is an instance of _IPredicates_.
 As the name suggests, it gives access to all supported predicates to build rules and queries.

 > It's not usually good practice to use dynamic object in C# but here it comes in handy.
-As Prolog is a declarative language, dynamic evaluation is used here to build a kind of AST.
+As Prolog is a declarative language, dynamic evaluation is used here to build an AST.
 Think of System.Linq.Expressions but dynamic.

 Loops and other c# constructs can be used to define fact and rules (for example, facts can be read from a database).